johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - “Whats the next action?”
 Philosophy seems to be practical/effective and clarifying.

+- "Do whats essential" Most of what we do or say is not essential.
+If we can eliminate something that we do or say, there will be more time/energy and tranquility to do what is needed.
+  > Always ask "Is this necessary? "

 # Amor Fati: Embrace what happens, it couldn't have been otherwise.

 - Need to embrace what happens.